My Stereo (and Thoughts on Equipment)

 Start your listening session with a record you are familiar with to ensure your stereo is performing at a high level.
 We all have bad stereo days.
 There’s no sense in judging a record — especially if it’s a new Hot Stamper pressing — on a system that’s not performing up to par.

 It’s critically important to demagnetize your speakers and cables at least ten minutes before listening.
-(We recommend using the Talisman Magnetic Optimizer by Walker Audio.)
+(We recommend using the Talisman Magnetic Optimizer by Walker Audio.
+They are no longer made so you have trouble finding one but it is differently worth the effort.
+Same with the Hallographs we talk about in our commentary entitled Revolutions in Audio, Anyone?)

 The difference in sound before and after is almost shocking.
 As a practical matter it would be all but impossible to conduct our super-critical shootouts with a system that had not been Talisman’d.
 (In the old days, before we had the Talisman, shootouts were a lot harder and a much higher percentage of them had to be abandoned.
-We still give up — temporarily, there’s always another day — on albums every week that don’t make the cut, but hearing what’s good in a recording is much easier now than it was just a year or two ago.)
+We still give up — temporarily, there’s always another day — on albums every week that don’t make the cut, but hearing what’s good in a recording is much easier now than it was years ago.)

 With the Talisman the sound opens up, the extreme bottom and top extend, veils are wiped away, depth improves, soundstaging improves, dynamic contrasts become greater, and last but not least, the overall energy of the system increases substantially.